yarrabowmen/yarrabowmen.github.io/content/_index.md

 {{< figure src="images/yarra_sign_range-scaled.jpg" method="Resize" options="600x q80 webp" >}}

 Yarra Bowmen was established on 30th October 1963 – we are one of Victoria’s oldest target archery clubs and registered with [Archery Victoria](http://archeryvic.org.au/).
-Situated in Bulleen Park, we are an excellent option for anyone near the CBD or the eastern suburbs of Melbourne.
-We are within easy reach of suburbs such as Doncaster, Doncaster East, Templestowe, Lower Templestowe, Bulleen, Heidelberg, Balwyn, Lower Plenty and more!
+Situated in Bulleen Park, we are an excellent option for anyone near the CBD or the norther to eastern suburbs of Melbourne.
+We host members from all over the wider Melbourne metro area.

-We are one of the few metropolitan archery clubs where members can shoot all-week during daylight hours.
+We host one of the few dedicated archery ranges in the metropolitan area, club members can shoot any day of the week during daylight hours.

-The club has a 90m range which could fit 30+ targets, a large clubhouse and 2 storage sheds for targets.
+The club range is 90 m with X 4 m wide lanes for mobile target butts. , a basic clubhouse and two storage sheds for target butts.

 Our beginners courses can accommodate people of varying abilities aged 10 years and older.